End-of-life care: Family and friends

 Family members are often uncertain as to what they should be doing when a person is dying.
 Many gentle, familiar daily tasks, such as combing hair, putting lotion on delicate skin, and holding hands, are comforting and provide a meaningful method of communicating love to a dying person.

 Family members may be suffering emotionally due to the impending death.
 Their own fear of death may affect their behavior.
 They may feel guilty about past events in their relationship with the dying person or feel that they have been neglectful.
 These common emotions can result in tension, fights between family members over decisions, worsened care, and sometimes (in what medical professionals call the "Daughter from California syndrome") a long-absent family member arrives while a patient is dying to demand inappropriately aggressive care.

-Family members may also be coping with unrelated problems, such as physical or mental illness, emotional and relationship issues, or legal difficulties.
-These problems can limit their ability to be involved, civil, helpful, or present.
+Family involvement in end-of-life care can be both beneficial and detrimental to patients, depending on the shape that involvement takes.
+On the one hand, family involvement is associated with reduced patient distress when the goals of the patient and the family are convergent.
+Loved ones can engage the patient in discussions about their care preferences, aid communication with the medical team, and offer social, emotional, and financial support.
+However, family involvement can also be detrimental when the goals of the patient and family are divergent.
+Emotionally charged decision-making and differing opinions on medical decisions like terminal sedation, withdrawing of treatment, and transitioning to hospice can lead to arguments, conflict, and poor communication.
+End-of-life decisions can be explained by the Theory of Reasoned Action (TRA), which balances personal values and the opinions and beliefs of family members.
+In the context of end-of-life cancer care, some key themes regarding familial conflict at the end-of-life include patients and family members being on different pages regarding the illness prognosis, familial strife, cultural differences, and the general stress that accompanies caregiving.
+In addition to these, family can be a major predictor of whether or not the person engages in the behavior, and all parties have a mutual understanding of the end-of-life care plan.